OpenGL Transformation

 matrixModelView_mac.zip (macOS 10.12+, include Xcode v11)

-Note that all OpenGL function calls are implemented in ModelGL.h and ModelGL.cpp on both Mac and Windows versions, and these files are identical on both packages (platform independent).
+Note that all OpenGL function calls are implemented in ModelGL.h and ModelGL.cpp on both Mac and Windows versions, and these files are identical on both packages because it is platform independent.

 This demo application uses a custom 4x4 matrix class as well as default OpenGL matrix routines in order to specify model and camera transforms.
 There are 3 of matrix objects defined in ModelGL.cpp; matrixModel, matrixView and matrixModelView.
 Each matrix stores the pre-computed transformation and passes the matrix elements to OpenGL by using glLoadMatrixf().
 The actual drawing routine looks like;